gero1992/side-menu/README.md

 ```

 #### Expand nested items:
-When you have a multi level menu, you can expand the child items by adding 'expanded' to the parent:
+When you have a multi level menu, you can expand the child items by adding **`expanded`** attribute to the parent:
 ```html
 <side-menu>
    <side-menu-item label="Parent" expanded>